 Medical Detection Dogs is a charity co-founded in 2008 by a team including Dr Claire Guest, a scientist and animal behaviour expert, and Dr John Church, a former orthopaedic surgeon.

 The charity is based in Buckinghamshire and works in partnership with researchers, NHS Trusts and universities to train specialist dogs to detect the odour of human disease.
-It has two main arms: bio detection dogs and medical alert dogs.
+It has two main arms: Bio Detection Dogs and Medical Alert Assistance Dogs.